codiply/aws-data-analytics-playground/infrastructure/README.md

 - Each pipeline will need its own configuration file in folder `config/`
 - The `Project` will need to have a unique value
 - Deploy (or synth) with `cdk deploy -c pipeline_name=test`

+### Twitter API

+Create the following parameters as secure strings in Parameter Store and store the corresponding value

+- `/twitter-api/access-token`
+- `/twitter-api/access-token-secret`
+- `/twitter-api/consumer-key`
+- `/twitter-api/consumer-secret`